patr1ck/baserow/docs/installation/install-on-digital-ocean.md

 dashboard.
 Click on `Create Spaces Bucket`.
 Choose your region, it's important that the bucket is created the same region, and create the bucket.

-Navigate to the `API` page in the left sidebar of the sidebar, click on the `Spaces Keys` tab, click on `Generate New Key`, and create a new key.
-Copy the `Access Key` and `Secret key` because your going to need that later.
+Navigate to the `Settings` tab of the new bucket and scroll down to the  `Acccess Keys` section, click on `Create Access Key`, and create a new key.
+Copy the `Access Key ID` and `Access Key Secret` because your going to need that later.

 ## Application

 Navigate to the `Apps` page in the left sidebar of your Digital Ocean dashboard.
-Click on `Create App`, select `Docker Hub`, and fill out the following:
+Click on `Create App`, go to the `Container Image` tab, select `Docker Hub`, and fill out the following:

 Repository: `baserow/baserow`
 Image tag or digest: `1.33.2`

-Click on `Next`, then on the `Edit` button of the `baserow-baserow` web service.
-Here you must change the HTTP Port to 80, and then click on `Back`.
-Click on the `Next` button, and then on `Edit` next to the `baserow-baserow` environment variables.
+Click on `Next`, and on the next page, the resource settings should be shown.
+Here you must change the `Public HTTP port` to 80 (Under `Network`).
+Then click `Edit` next to Environment Variables.
 Add the following environment variables.
 Everything between brackets must be replaced.

 Generate a unique secret string for `SECRET_KEY` and `BASEROW_JWT_SIGNING_KEY`.
 This can for example be done via https://djecrety.ir/.